TheLegendofPiratesOnline/documentation/login.md

 message = The username or password is incorrect.
 ```
 ```
-{u'status': u'1', u'message': u'The username or password is incorrect.'}
+{"status": "1", "message": "The username or password is incorrect."}
 ```
 ### Account Banned
 ```